emptymalei/deep-learning/dl/time-series/timeseries-hierarchical.reconciliation.md

     $$

-There are more than one $\mathbf P$ that can map the forecasts to the bottom level forecasts.
-Three of the so-called single level approaches[^Hyndman2021] are bottom-up, top-down, and middle-out[@Rangapuram2021-xi].
+There is more than one $\mathbf P$ that can map the forecasts to the bottom-level forecasts.
+Three of the so-called single-level approaches[^Hyndman2021] are bottom-up, top-down, and middle-out[@Rangapuram2021-xi].

 Apart from these intuitive methods, Wickramasuriya et al. (2017) proposed the MinT method to find the optimal $\mathbf P$ matrix that gives us the minimal trace of the covariance of the **reconciled forecast error**[@Wickramasuriya2019-cv],